Case 1 — Visual identity

 • Compelling storytelling gets buy-in where good ideas alone don't.

-• Aim higher than expected acceptance—feedback brings you down.
+• Aim higher than expected acceptance — feedback always brings you down.

 About the process: